C# Programming Examples Of Variables And Data Types

 Explanation:

-• Declared an int variable.
+- Declared an

-• Printed both values.
+(double)to convert it. - Printed both values.

 5. Convert string to int